netzzwergeGithub/bootcontrol/README.md

 Skill to shutdown or reboot the underlying raspberry pi system via voice control.
 It's a case study for executing system commands as voice commands.

-It uses the raspberry pi with raspian an the seeeds respeaker 2 Mic hat.
+It uses the raspberry pi with raspian an the seeeds ReSpeaker 2 Mic hat.
 It expects having installed a snips system on a raspberry pi (e.g. https://docs.snips.ai/getting-started/quick-start-raspberry-pi) and the ReSpeaker 2-Mics Pi HAT ( http://wiki.seeedstudio.com/ReSpeaker_2_Mics_Pi_HAT/#getting-started)

-The dialog can be started using the push-button on respeaker 2 Mic hat.
+The dialog can be started using the push-button on ReSpeaker 2 Mic hat.
 It's an example how to initiate an snips dialog via an external event.

 **Caution:** The project manipulates the underlying raspberry pi system.
-You should have experience in using the unix commandline unsing ssh.
+You should have experience in using the unix commandbline using ssh.

 ## Possible commands